| Document number |

 [[static_analysis("some_future_analyzer", 1, true, 0.5, "Hello World")]]

-would all be forwarded to the static analyzer “some_future_analyzer”.
+In this case, 1, true, 0.5, "Hello World" would all be forwarded to the static analyzer “some_future_analyzer”.
 None of the current analyzers use this functionality so this just illustrates distant future work where we can define these analyzers in a standard fashion but that can’t happen until we have a code DOM.
 As such, how these arguments are forwarded are currently compiler specific.

 You must really hate pointers?

-Actually, I love C
+Actually, I love C, C++ and pointers.

 - I recognize that most of the time, when I code, that I don’t need them.